LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Temporal Trends in Solidarity Towards Migrants

-\textbf{Regionalist parties such as the WAV and BP\footnote{\de{Wirtschaftliche Aufbau-Vereinigung}{Economic Reconstruction Union} and \de{Bayernpartei}{Bavarian Party}}} emphasized \emph{group-based solidarity}, but restricted it to ethnic Germans.
-The WAV, a short-lived nationalist party, appealed to expellees through anti-communist rhetoric and demands to reclaim eastern territories \citep{kranenpohl1998zwischen} \ak{(Example 12 ).} The BP, responding to Bavaria's disproportionate refugee burden, called for collective responsibility in crisis, fairer redistribution and showed preference for groups like the Sudeten Germans \citep{braun2020101330} \ak{(see Example 13, where the BP argued that Sudeten and Southeast Germans should be concentrated in Bavaria because they were \enquote{closest to the Bavarian cultural sphere} and thus easier to integrate).} Both parties also expressed the highest levels of \emph{anti-solidarity}, either by excluding non-German migrants (WAV) \citep{connor2018refugees} or opposing specific groups such as Silesians (BP).
+\textbf{Regionalist parties such as WAV and BP\footnote{\de{Wirtschaftliche Aufbau-Vereinigung}{Economic Reconstruction Union} and \de{Bayernpartei}{Bavarian Party}}} emphasized \emph{compassionate solidarity}, but restricted it to ethnic Germans.
+The short-lived WAV appealed to expellees through anti-communist rhetoric and demands to reclaim eastern territories \citep{kranenpohl1998zwischen} (\exref{19500323-bt-01-050-00140}).
+The BP, responding to Bavaria's disproportionate refugee burden, called for invoked collective responsibility, fairer redistribution and favored groups like the Sudeten Germans \citep{braun2020101330}, which corresponds to its high share of \emph{group-based anti-solidarity} (see \exref{19491020-bt-01-012-01314}).
+Both parties also expressed the highest levels of \emph{mixed stance}, either by excluding non-German migrants (WAV) \citep{connor2018refugees} or opposing specific groups such as Silesians (BP).

-\textbf{The KPD\footnote{\de{Kommunistische Partei Deutschlands}{Communist Party of Germany}}} framed displaced populations through a lens of socialist integration, emphasizing \emph{group-based solidarity} to support their incorporation into the new social order \citep{schwartz2008vertriebene}.
-This \emph{solidarity}, however, was assimilationist rather than inclusive: the party avoided the term \textit{Vertriebene}, in line with Soviet repression of expellee identity \citep{heidemeyer2007deutsche}, and this was reflected in its minimal use of \emph{empathic solidarity}.
-The KPD referred almost exclusively to \enquote{refugees}, advocating land reform, compensation, and integration as part of a broader effort to portray them as victims of fascism and capitalism and to gain political support \citep{connor2018refugees} (see Example 14, where the KPD argued that refugee employment could not be solved under capitalism).
+\textbf{The KPD\footnote{\de{Kommunistische Partei Deutschlands}{Communist Party of Germany}}} also addressed displaced populations, framing them through socialist integration and emphasizing \emph{compassionate and} \emph{group-based solidarity}, though in an assimilationist rather than inclusive sense.
+Avoiding the label \textit{Vertriebene} in line with Soviet policy, the party instead spoke of \enquote{refugees}, portraying them as victims of fascism and capitalism \citep{heidemeyer2007deutsche, connor2018refugees}.

-Some parties active in the early postwar years, such as the KPD, WAV, and BP, did not stay in parliament for long, but they played an important role in shaping political debates of the time.
-Rather than merely reflecting existing social tensions, as suggested by \citet{lipset1967cleavage}, these parties actively contributed to defining what solidarity meant and who was considered deserving of support.
-As suggested by \citet{thijssen2022s}, such framings were shaped by the political and social challenges of the period and reflected broader efforts to maintain or renegotiate social cohesion.
+Parties like KPD, WAV, and BP did not stay in parliament for long, but nonetheless shaped early postwar debates and helped define solidarity and its boundaries of deservingness.
+As suggested by \citet{thijssen2022s}, such framings were conditioned by the period's political and social challenges and reflected broader efforts to maintain or renegotiate societal cohesion.